lyteword/chspurgeon-tod/volume-3/psalm-57.md

 (f)Curse of a broken law.

-2\.Here is a refuge from these calamities.
+2\.
+Here is a refuge from these calamities.

 (a) In God.

 (b) Specially in the mercy of God.

-3\.There is flying to that refuge.
+3\.
+There is flying to that refuge.

 (a) By faith; *My soul trusteth in thee*; *Under the shadow,* etc.

 (b) By prayer; *"Be  "* etc.

-4\.Here is continuance both in faith and prayer; *until, etc. G. R.*
+4\.
+Here is continuance both in faith and prayer; *until, etc. G. R.*

 **Verses 1, 4, 6-7.** Note the varying condition of the same heart, at the same time. *My soul trusteth in thee...
 My soul is among lions...
 My soul is bowed down...
 My heart is fixed.*